Scarabaeus1031/NEXAH/NAVIGATOR/ARCHITECTURE.md

 The current frontier is:

-- decision logic refinement
-- controlled navigation policies
+- unify navigation kernel
-- execution feedback loops
-- real-world system integration
+- define reusable interface
+- implement reproducibility metrics
-- adaptive control systems
+- connect Lorenz ↔ real-world systems (IEEE)

 ---

 # 🧠 Milestone Summary

-Status: **Core architecture operational**
+Status: **Functional navigation pipeline (prototype)**

 NEXAH now functions as:

-> **a structural navigation system for complex dynamical environments**
+> a structure-aware system capable of prediction, control, and adaptive behavior

 ---

 # 🔥 Final Insight

-Complex systems are not controlled through thresholds.
+Complex systems are not controlled through isolated events.

+They can be:

-They are navigated through structure.
+> **understood and navigated through their structure**

 ---

 **NEXAH Architecture**
-Unified system definition and implementation state
+Current system definition and implementation state